 The differential should probably be higher.
 I note some local authorities have set it at 4 times the residential rate.
-To have the detail on how much we as ratepayers have paid to fix forest industry-damaged roads in our district over the last 5 years wold be helpful for next year's AP, and following LTP.
+To have the detail on how much we as ratepayers have paid to fix forest industry-damaged roads in our district over the last 5 years wo

-Should we establish a new Marton Rail Hub related Council-Controlled Organisation (CCO)?
+Should we establish a new Marton Rail Hub related Council-Controlled Organisation (CCO)? other